KipCollo/Java-Revision/java/io/Readme.md

 NOTE:- Using Logging APIs:- While System.out and System.err are incredibly useful for debugging stand-­alone or simple applications, they are rarely used in professional software development.
 Most applications rely on a logging service or API.While many logging APIs are available, they tend to share a number of similar attributes.
 First you create a static logging object in each class.
 Then you log a message with an appropriate logging level: debug(), info(), warn(), or error().
 The debug() and info() methods are useful as they allow developers to log things that aren’t errors but may be useful

+## Review of Key APIs

+1. File - I/O representation of location in file system
+2. Files - Helper methods for working with Path
+3. Path - NIO.2 representation of location in file system
+4. Paths - Contains factory methods to get Path
+5. URI - Uniform resource identifier for files, URLs, etc.
+6. FileSystem - NIO.2 representation of file system
+7. FileSystems - Contains factory methods to get FileSystem
+8. InputStream - Superclass for reading files based on bytes
+9. OuputStream - Superclass for writing files based on bytes
+10. Reader - Superclass for reading files based on characters
+11. Writer - Superclass for writing files based on characters